-Microfinance—also called microcredit—is a way to provide small business owners and entrepreneurs access to capital.
-Often these small and individual business don’t have access to traditional financial resources from major institutions.
-This means it is harder to access loans, insurance, and investments that will help grow their business.
+Microfinance—also called "microcredit"—is a way to provide small business owners and entrepreneurs access to capital.
+Often, these small and individual businesses don’t have access to traditional financial resources from major institutions, so it is harder for them to access loans, insurance, and investments that will help grow their business.

-Essentially, microfinance is providing loans, credit, access to savings accounts—even insurance policies and money transfers––to the small business owner and entrepreneur.
-There are many such enterprises in the developing world.
+Essentially, microfinance involves providing loans, credit, access to savings accounts—even insurance policies and money transfers—to the small business owner and entrepreneur.

-Microfinance, pioneered by the Nobel-Prize winner Muhammad Yunus, helps the financially marginalized by providing them with the necessary capital to start a business and work toward financial independence.
-These loans are significant because they are given even though the borrower has no collateral.
+Microfinance, pioneered by the Nobel Prize winner Muhammad Yunus, helps the financially marginalized by providing them with the necessary capital to start a business and work toward financial independence.
+These loans are significant because they are given even though the borrowers have no collateral.
 However, the interest rates for these microloans are often very high due to the risk of default.

-Micro-savings accounts are also under the microfinance umbrella.
-They allow entrepreneurs to have a savings account with no minimum balance.
-And microinsurance provides these borrowers with insurance, at a lower rate, and with lesser premiums.
+Microsavings accounts also fall under the microfinance umbrella.
+They allow entrepreneurs to have savings accounts with no minimum balance.
+Microinsurance provides these borrowers with insurance at a lower rate and with lower premiums.

 Sometimes, those who receive microloans are required to take training courses.
 These courses include bookkeeping, cash flow management, and other relevant skills.